Phenotype-structuring of non-local kinetic models of cell migration driven by environmental sensing: Numerical simulations

-\paragraph{Initial condition for the cell number density} We complement the PDE~\eqref{eq:govern3_corr} with initial conditions that are in line with the experimental set-up employed in~\citep[Figure 1A]{goodman1989e8}.
-Specifically, in the two-dimensional setting, we use the following initial condition
+We complement the PDE~\eqref{eq:govern3_corr_0} with initial conditions that are in line with the experimental set-up employed in~\cite[Figure 1A]{goodman1989e8}, see also Figure~\ref{fig:ex} in the Supplementary Materials.
+Specifically, in the two-dimensional setting we use the following initial condition

-for all $x_1\in[0,L_M]$, where $\bar{\rho}^0 \in \mathbb{R}^+_*$ and $l_m \in (0, L_m)$.
+for all $x_1\in[0,L_M]$, where $\bar{\rho}^0 \in \mathbb{R}^+$ and $l_m \in (0, L_m)$.
 Similarly, in the one-dimensional setting we use the following initial condition